ibm-cloud-docs/monitoring/monitor/exporters/ipmi.md

 See [Install a Sysdig agent to collect and forward metrics from a server to an {{site.data.keyword.mon_full_notm}} instance](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-config_agent) and choose the Sysdig agent that you want to configure to monitor a host.

 ## Step 2.
-Install the Prometheus IPMI exporter in a host that you want to monitor
+Configuring the Prometheus IPMI Exporter
 {: #ipmi_step2}

-### Configuring the Prometheus IPMI Exporter to monitor IPMI metrics from hosts where the exporter is running
-{: #ipmi_step2-1}

 You can install the IPMI exporer in 1 or more hosts to collect IPMI metrics.
 {: note}